dancmj/dancmj.github.io/about.md

 ---
 layout: page
-title: Who am I?
+title: About Me
 ---

-My name is Daniel Contreras Mejia and I live in the warm city of Hermosillo, located in México.
+My name is Daniel Contreras Mejia and I'm from the warm city of Hermosillo, located in México.
+I'm currently residing on the awesome city of Vancouver, BC.
+I speak fluent spanish, english and just a little bit of french.

 <!-- TODO: Add a picture or something here. -->

-This is my blog!
-I work hard on it and try my best to make it look awesome and keep it relevant.

-## Here is some of the stuff I love doing:

-* Full-stack Web Developing at [Born Co](http://www.madebyborn.co/).
-* Designing video games, that's my passion.
-* QA Automation Engineer at [Nearsoft Inc](http://nearsoft.com/).
-* I sometimes play bass on my local pubs and I used to play on [this awesome band](https://www.youtube.com/watch?v=P--VTcPKd9o)!
-* I'm trying to become a [composer too](https://soundcloud.com/dan_ce/sets/soundtrack)!
-* I LOVE computer science, data structures and graph theory.
-I'm making this awesome visualization tool called [g.raffe](https://github.com/dancmj/g.raffe).
-Check it out and contribute!
-* Watching live shows and performances with my friends.
-* I also code my own videogames.
-It's not my favorite part but it's a learning process so I love it!
-* And over everything else, I love playing videogames.
+This is my blog.
+I tend to write about whatever endeavor I take and my personal life.
+I love writing about my learnings, sharing my knowledge, computer science, discussing games and helping other people achieve their own dreams.

+I worked as a developer and also as a QA Automation Engineer at Nearsoft, Inc. in México for almost two years.
+I left that job to pursue my dream of becoming a Game Designer and so far my first step has been to get a degree from the Vancouver Film School which I'm currently working on.

 So yeah!
 That's a little bit about me.
 Wanna hire me or just talk?
-Send me an email to <a href="mailto:{{site.email}}">hello@dancmj.net</a>!
+Send me an email to <a href="mailto:{{site.email}}">hello@dancmj.net</a> or checkout my [LinkedIn](https://www.linkedin.com/in/dancmj) if you're more interested on my professional career.

 Thanks for reading!
+Be happy.